wsaada19/CommunityQuests/README.md

 ```

-Old Rewards example (still works will be removed eventually)
+Old Rewards example (still works but will be deprecated eventually)

 ```yaml
 rewards: